stock2shop/website/content/features/shopify.md

 <!-- send_customer_email -->
 ### Send Emails to Customers
 When Orders process through our system, we can have your Customers notified of the Order status.
-This is useful if your Shopify Notifications being sent before the Order is raised into your ERP.
+This is useful if your Shopify Notifications are being sent before the Order is raised into your ERP.

 <!-- hide_product_enabled -->
 ### Create unpublished Products